For decades it seemed as though rosé wine earned less respect than its red and white cousins.

 Although you can enjoy a glass of rosé any time of the year, we usually associate this type of wine with the summer season.
 This is partly due to how we drink it - chilled - which is very enjoyable when the weather is warm, but also because rosé pairs very well with light summer food such as salads or light grills.

 The pink stuff has classically been a summer wine because of its production timing and limited quantities.
 It’s typically released in the spring and often sold out by autumn or winter, which creates a more seasonal feel.
 Given increased production in recent years, it’s becoming easier to find year-round.
 Great news for all of us.

 Can you serve rosé with red meats?

-Light and dry rosés (Provence especially) will pair very well with watermelon whereas the darker rosés are a good choice for meaty dinners or red wines lovers.
-They are powerful and can stand up to meats and other strong flavors and textures.
+Light and dry rosés (Provence especially) will pair very well with watermelon whereas the darker rosés (such as Tavel) are a good choice for meaty dinners or red wines lovers.
+They are powerful and can stand up to meats and other strong flavours and textures.